nrathifa/An-Online-Book-Collection-Manager---Group-5/README.md

   - User Login/Signup: Links or buttons to sign in or register.

   &nbsp; 3.2 User Authentication and Profiles

-  User Registration: Allow users to create an account by providing their name, email, and password.
+  - User Registration: Allow users to create an account by providing their name, email, and password.
-  User Login: Provide secure login functionality for existing users.
+  - User Login: Provide secure login functionality for existing users.
-  User Profile: View and edit profile information, such as name, email, and password.
+  - User Profile: View and edit profile information, such as name, email, and password.

+   &nbsp; 3.3 Book Management
+   - Create Book Entries: Add new books by providing details such as title, author, genre and reading status.
+   - Read/View Book Entries: Display list of books in the user’s library with options to view detailed information for each book.
+   - Update Book Entries: Enable users to edit the status of their reading.
+   - Delete Book Entries: Allow users to remove books from their library.

+   &nbsp; 3.4 Additional Features
+   - Search and Filter: Enable users to search for books by title or author and filter results by genre or reading status for easier navigation and discovery.
+   - Reading Progress Tracker: Let users update and track their reading progress for each book, including current page and total pages.
+   - Authors and Genres Management: Allow users to manage a list of authors and genres separately.

+   &nbsp; 3.5 Responsive Design
+   - Mobile-Friendly: Ensure the application is fully responsive and optimized for mobile devices.

+   &nbsp; 3.6 User Interaction and Engagement
+   - Notification System: Implement notifications to alert users about important updates, such as new book additions or reviews.
+   - Social Sharing: Allow users to share their favorite books and reviews on social media platforms.

 ### 4.0 ENTITY-RELATIONSHIP DIAGRAM (ERD)